NikofSL/RISC-V_Assembly/README.md

     call exit

  # Simulators
  The website [BRISC-V Simulator](https://ascslab.org/research/briscv/simulator/simulator.html) hosts an online RISC-V simulator developed by the Advanced Computer Systems Lab (ACSL).
 This simulator allows users to write, compile, and simulate RISC-V assembly code directly in the browser, providing an interactive environment for learning and experimenting with the RISC-V architecture.

+ # Linux kernel system calls for all architectures
+ The website [https://gpages.juszkiewicz.com.pl](https://gpages.juszkiewicz.com.pl/syscalls-table/syscalls.html), syscalls-table, provides comprehensive information about Linux system calls across different architectures.
+It is designed to assist developers in understanding the various system calls available in the Linux kernel and their corresponding numbers, which can vary between different architectures.